will-ing/data-structure-algorithms/dsa-python/challenges/multi_bracket_validation/README.md

 # Multi bracket validation
 <!-- Short summary or background information -->
-We need a method that interates over a string and see's if it has open and closed brackets
+We need a method that iterates over a string and see's if it has open and closed brackets

 ## Challenge
 <!-- Description of the challenge -->